Last updated at 10:08 on 17/07/2020

-Important Notice: In light of the Government announcement yesterday in relation to measures to help prevent the spread of COVID-19 virus, we have decided to close our Public Office from today (13th March 2020) until further notice.
+Important Notice: To help prevent the spread of COVID-19 our Public Office is closed until further notice.
 More information can be found here

 The Valuation Office has a manuscript archive containing rateable valuation information of all property in the state from mid 1850s until the early 1990s; and commercial property only from that time.
 This archive shows the changes after the revision of properties and is recognised as a census substitute for the period from the 1850s to 1901 (the earliest complete census record for Ireland).
 The archive may be used to trace the occupiers of a particular property over a period of years.